alliyahg/BIS15W2020_Project_AGalvan_JNguyen/README.md

 High, average, and low wind speed for the day in mph = high_wind, avg_wind, low_wind

-Precipitation for the day – a character vale; T means "trace amount" = precip
+Precipitation for the day – a character value; T means "trace amount" = precip

 Weather events on the day = events